-For some senior couples, a continuing care retirement community (CCRC, also known as a life plan community) could be a solution to concerns about being separated.
+For some senior couples, a life plan community (also known as a continuing care retirement community, or CCRC) could be a solution to concerns about being separated.
 CCRCs offer a continuum of care for residents, from independent living patio homes or condos to 24/7 skilled nursing care–all on one campus.
 For aging couples, this can be an ideal option should one person need a higher level of care than the other.
 Though they may end up being housed in different units, the proximity is typically such that the more able-bodied spouse can easily visit their mate daily, sit with them, possibly eat with them.

 If you are contemplating a CCRC, there are other aspects to consider–among them, financial feasibility–and it’s also important to understand the differing contract details of the communities you are exploring.

 For many people, this goal of remaining together throughout the Golden Years is a compelling reason to move to a CCRC while both seniors are still mobile and relatively healthy.
 Some CCRCs have a requirement that new residents be able to “walk in,” meaning they must both be able to live independently when they first move to the facility.
 This is one of the reasons why it is wise to plan to move to a CCRC sooner than later–you don’t want to risk having an unexpected health crisis that disqualifies you from entering the community.